magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/css_debug.md

 <h2>Overview</h2>

-This topic describes how the changes in stylesheets are applied in different LESS compilation modes, and suggests the approaches and tools you can use to streamline the process of applying and debugging customizations.
+The topic describes how the changes in stylesheets are applied in the client-side and server-side LESS <a href="{{site.gdeurl}}frontend-dev-guide/css-topics/css-preprocess.html" target="_blank">compilation modes</a>, and suggests the approaches and tools you can use to streamline the process of applying and debugging customizations.

 <h2 id="css_debug_client">Styles debugging in the client-side compilation mode</h2>